choderalab/yank/docs/yamlpages/molecules.rst

      {UserDefinedMolecule}:
        strip_protons: no

 Specifies if LEaP will re-add all hydrogen atoms.
 This is helpful if the PDB contains atom names for hydrogens that AMBER does not recognize.
-Primarily for protiens, not small molecules.
+Primarily for proteins, not small molecules.

 **OPTIONAL** and defaults to ``no``